Home » Save Time and Money » Cheap Textbooks: How to Save Money on College Textbooks

 cheap textbooks

-Everyone would prefer cheap textbooks.
-Or at least cheaper textbooks.
-According to the recent estimates by the CollegeBoard.org, the average student is paying more than $1,200 per year on textbooks and supplies.
+Everyone would prefer cheap textbooks—or at least cheaper textbooks.
+According to estimates by CollegeBoard.org, the average student spends more than $1,200 per year on textbooks and supplies.

 Cheap Textbooks: How to Save Money on Textbooks